-In the event of a student absence, we ask that parents email the Office Manager by 7:15am.
+In the event of a student absence, we ask that parents email Mrs. Carmen Thompson, Registrar, by 7:15am.
 If email is not accessible, call the attendance line by 7:15am.
-Upon returning to school, the student must bring a note, signed by the parent that describes the reason for the absence.
-A note signed by the student, even with the parent's permission, will not be accepted.
-Notes must be received within two (2) days of the absence, or the absence will be unexcused.
+Upon returning to school after a medical appointment, the student must bring a note signed by the physician.